 My support philosophy is simple: approach everyone with love.
 There are no situations in which love is not appropriate, and it is always beneficial to all concerned.
-There are times when a person does not reflect love back at you, but to me that just means that they need love that much more.
+There are times when a person does not reflect love back at you, but to me, that just means that they need the love that much more.

 Stop right there, you might be thinking.
 That’s just a little too “woo” for me.
 I need a support tech, not some wishy-washy chick who is going to go all New Age and try to “get in touch” with the customers instead of resolving their technical issues!

 Bear with me, though.
 True love is a verb, a choice, not just a feeling.
 I don’t think anyone would argue that love takes dedication, empathy, communication, integrity, and flexibility.
 Those are the same qualities that are found in the best support agents, because great support is also a choice, and the very best support techs approach their customers with love.

 To be a really great support agent, you need to be dedicated to resolving clients’ problems as effectively as possible.
 You have to be committed to staying on top of your game technically and otherwise, by staying in touch with company communications, reading industry news, improving your skills, and tending to your self-care so that you are able to keep on giving to customers and co-workers.

 Empathy is a key marker of the really special support people.
 They can hear the question past the question, the real issue at the root of the customer’s decision to contact support.
 Empathy gives a tech the understanding that sometimes a client is just having a bad day, or that the technical problem is causing so much stress that they don’t know how to cope without taking out their frustrations on somebody.
 Sometimes the end-user just needs to know that they’ve been heard, and sometimes they need some comforting.
 The great tech is able to handle the customer’s frustrations without taking them personally.